Rías Baixas: The Ultimate Guide to the Birthplace of Albariño

 Green Spain

-When most people think of Spain, they picture hot and dry plains and Mediterranean beaches.
-This couldn’t be further from Galicia.
+When most people think of Spain, they picture hot, dry plains and Mediterranean beaches.
+Galicia couldn’t be more different.

-People often compare this corner of northwest Spain to Ireland, and with good reason too.
-Craggy coastlines and fog-covered rolling hills are what gives Galicia its magic.
-And on the southwestern coast of Galicia, surrounded by these stunning landscapes, Rías Baixas produces some of the finest white wines in all of Spain.
+People often compare Galicia to Ireland or Scotland, and with good reason.
+Craggy coastlines and fog-covered rolling hills are what give Galicia its magic.
+And on the southwestern coast of Galicia, surrounded by these stunning landscapes, Denominación de Origen Rías Baixas produces some of the finest white wines in Spain.

-All the water to irrigate this greenery has to come from somewhere, and Galicia doesn’t disappoint when it comes to rain.
-On average, the Rías Baixas get a whopping 1,600 mm of rainfall a year, almost three times the average amount in the rest of Spain.
-Luckily, they also get a lot of sunshine, so the grapes don’t usually have problems ripening.
+All the water to supply this greenery has to come from somewhere, and Galicia doesn’t disappoint when it comes to rain.
+On average, Rías Baixas gets a whopping 1,600 mm of rainfall a year, almost three times the average amount in the rest of Spain.
+Luckily, it also gets a lot of sunshine, so grapes don’t usually have problems ripening.

 A Little Geography